 Personally, I find myself constantly learning things the hard way.
 For instance, I recently had to relearn how to study after failing multiple exams in my first semester.
+Though, to be fair, parting of the relearning process involved finding better spaces to study (or taking advantage of noise-cancelling headphones).
 In addition, I’m also learning how to run a website without any help.
 That’s why I’ve decided to start seeking out some mentorship.

 Becoming a Mentee

 As you can imagine, I bring all this up because adults have no idea what we’re doing.
 We’re all just sort of stumbling around, bumping into things, and hoping to get where we want to go.
 Unfortunately, most of us aren’t getting there, and it sucks.